 There are many types of volunteer opportunities available through Path of Life Ministries.
 More information is available on their website: thepathoflife.com.

-All Saints has begun a food distribution program starting in June 2020.
-Food will be distributed every Thursday at 10:00 AM.
-Distribution is done by volunteers from the All Saints community in the church parking lot.
-Andrea Briggs explains the program below
+All Saints began a food distribution program starting in June 2020.
+Food is now being distributed at St Micheal’s Episcopal Church located at 4070 Jackson St. in Riverside, right off Magnolia Ave.
+This is a weekly event, it is held on Thursdays at 8:30 a.m.
+Distribution is done by volunteers from the All Saints community and the St. Micheal’s community in the church parking lot.
+Andrea Briggs explains the program below: